 (i) TGE received a proposed income tax assessment in Q1-2012 of \$600 thousand for the tax year ended December 31, 2009, and a proposed tax assessment of \$800 thousand for the tax year ended December 31, 2010.
 Additional gaming taxes of \$200 thousand were assessed for each tax year ended December 31, 2009 and 2010.
 The assessments for both tax years were related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
 These matters were appealed to the Tribunal Fiscal Administrative ("TFA") during Q3 and Q4 of 2012.
 On January 16, 2013, the Group was advised that the Administrator Tribunal Appeal was denied in regards to the TGE tax matter.
 The Group filed a lawsuit at the Court level in August 2014 to revoke the tax assessment.
 In February 2015, the Group paid the tax authorities \$3.088 million on the alleged tax liability.
 The payment to the Costa Rican tax authority was required to be paid as a condition to closing the sale of the Group's interest in Costa Rica to CIRSA, as described below.
 The payment made by the Group was made without prejudice or admission of liability.
 The preliminary hearing of the case was heard in June 2015 and the Administrative file is being reviewed by the Court.
-Once finished, the Court will be setting up the trial date.
+A trial date has been set for June 2018.
 The Group continues with the judicial procedure and its claim to revoke the tax assessment so TGE could recover a portion of the payment over time.
 In relation to this, Cirsa Gran Entretenimiento de Costa Rica, S.A. (former TGE) files an administrative procedure against the Tax Authority before the Administrative Court in which is discussing the legality of some Administrative Resolutions of the Direction of Great National Tax Payers of Costa Rica and the Fiscal Tribunal.
-There is a hearing appointed for this case in February 2018.
+There was a hearing appointed for this case in June 2018.
+The Administrative Court, judgment number 62-2018-VIII, at 15:00 hours, July 12, 2018, ruled against the lawsuit.
+We filed an appeal on August 7, 2018 in the First Chamber of the Supreme Court.
+The appeal is still pending in the Court.
+The only economic concern in this case is the legal fees to be charged against the plaintiff for failing to prevail on the lawsuit.
+The legal fees are approximately \$310,000.